fxdxdex/howto/index.md

 ### Position App

-If the user is interested in opening a ***long*** position, which settles the ***profit in ALGO***, needs to opt-in to Position App as "Create Position App" shown below:
+If the user is interested in opening a ***long*** position, which settles the ***profits in ALGO***, needs to opt-in to Position App as "Create Position App" button shown below:

 ![Positionoptin](/positionoptin.JPG)

 Once you have confirmed, you will receive an alert saying "Position App Created for XYZ" upon success.
-In case of long position, XYZ would be "WALGO Long".
+In case of long position, XYZ would be "WALGO Long" and in case of short position, XYZ would be "WALGO Short".
+For short positions, please check the next section as user is required to opt-in to additional ASA.

 ### For Short Position

 If the user is interested in opening a ***short*** position, which settles the ***profits in USDC***, user must opt-in to USDC ASA if they have not already opted-in from previous Dapp interactions.

 ![USDCoptin](/usdcoptin.JPG)

+Once you have confirmed, you will receive an alert saying "USDC Approved" upon success.
+Now the user needs to approve the Position App as shown [above](#position-app).

+### Opening a position

+By default, if a user has opted-in for WALGO, he/she can open long position using ALGO as collateral.
+If a user wishes to provide USDC as collateral, he/she needs to opt-in to USDC ASA as mention in the section above.

+Now that the user has opted-in for necessary contracts and ASAs, he/she is ready to place his/her desired order.

+### Long Position

 ```markdown
 Syntax highlighted code block